m3m3t/onc-sandbox-video/README.md

 [Deploying in the Sandbox](https://drive.google.com/open?id=1eVfsFQbJX2QYvnP3pKdwGbRFLl6aowwX)

+**Note**:  Select the `params.json` and the `utils.py` files as well when loading the scripts described in the video.

 ## Client Library

 The documentation for the Oceans 2.0 API is available [here](https://wiki.oceannetworks.ca/display/O2A/Oceans+2.0+API+Home).
 Additional scripts and instructions on exploring and discovering available videos available (in Matlab and R as well).

 There will be cases when the Sanbox does not have a particular python module.
-A workaround is to import the module at runtime (an example of this can be found in `reduce_script.py`.
+A workaround is to import the module at runtime (an example of this can be found in `dehaze_script.py`.
 This is an example of function:

 ```python
 import importlib